SUKOHI/jquery.double-keypress/README.md

 jquery.double-keypress
 =========================

-A jQuery package to manage double keypress.
+A jQuery plugin to manage double keypress.

 Requirements
 ====